Continents and Oceans — Answer Key

 True False

-False — North America and South America are two separate continents connected by Central America.
+False.
+North America and South America are two separate continents that are connected by a thin strip of land, but they are not the same continent.

 3. The Arctic Ocean is the smallest ocean.